ImageMagick/Usage-Markdown/canvas/index.md

 The color of the 'white' granule, will depend on both the '*Phase*', and the fraction of the '*Frequency*' that use applied.
-An integer '*Frequency*' value will cause both white and black granules to vary in color together (according to the '*Phase*'). as such with a phase of '`90`' both will be white.
+An integer '*Frequency*' value will cause both white and black granules to vary in color together (according to the '*Phase*').
+As such, with a phase of '`90`' both will be white.

-However if you apply a fractional '*Frequency*' value of say '`0.5`', the 'white source' granule, will be the negative of the 'black source' granule (as determined by the '*Phase*').
+However, if you apply a fractional '*Frequency*' value of say '`0.5`', the 'white source' granule, will be the negative of the 'black source' granule (as determined by the '*Phase*').

 ~~~
 convert random_enhanced.png  -function Sinusoid 3.5,90    ripples_3.5e.png